BenjaminFrenkel/CS-4395-Portfolio/README.md

 ## Assignment 5 - N-grams
-You can see the code to build the language models[here](Assignment%205%20-%20N-grams/BuildLanguageModels.py)
+You can see the code to build the language models [here](Assignment%205%20-%20N-grams/BuildLanguageModels.py)

-You can see the code to evaluate the language models[here](Assignment%205%20-%20N-grams/EvaluateLanguageModels.py)
+You can see the code to evaluate the language models [here](Assignment%205%20-%20N-grams/EvaluateLanguageModels.py)

 ## Assignment 6 - Web Crawler